-Spéos International Photo School – Paris & London has received accreditation from the French government since 2008 with the official Titre de Photographe RNCP level 7: the highest level of qualification in French vocational training for professional photographers.
+Spéos International Photo School – Paris & London has received accreditation from the French government since 2008 with the official titre de Photographe RNCP niveau 7: the highest level of qualification in French vocational training for professional photographers.

 National Committee for Professional Certification), placed under the authority of the French minister in charge of vocational training.

 > Know more about French national qualifications framework

 > Read more about the professional certification RNCP level 7 (PDF)

 As an independant private higher education course registered with the Rectorat d’Académie de Paris, Spéos is approved by the French Social Security and confers student status on its students.

 Spéos is a training organization referenced in the Datadock tool.
 This means that Spéos has filed all the factual elements proving that it complies with the quality requirements laid down by the law of 5 March 2014 implemented by Decree No. 2015-790 of 30 June 2015 in the Datadock tool.

 Datadock is a unique database on qualitative vocational trainings.
 It enables vocational training funders to verify the compliance of training organizations with the quality criteria defined by the law.

 Spéos also has received accreditation from the following institutions:

 Campus France is a public institution in charge of promoting higher education and managing the reception and international mobility of students, researchers, experts and guests.
 Campus France is under the supervision of the Ministry of European and Foreign Affairs and the Ministry of Higher Education and Research.